Skip to main content

 Pros:

-• AI does organization work for you
+• AI does some sorting work for you.

-• Natural language search
+• Natural language search.

-• Synthesis across papers
+• Synthesis across papers.

 Cons:

-• Less traditional citation workflow
+• Less traditional citation workflow.

-• Newer, smaller community
+• Newer, smaller community.

-3. Mendeley : Best for Social Discovery
+3. Mendeley: Social Discovery

 Key features:

-• Reference management + PDF reader
+• Reference management plus PDF reader.

-• Researcher profiles and networking
+• Scholar profiles and networking.

-• Paper recommendations
+• Paper recommendations.

-• Annotations sync across devices
+• Notes sync across devices.

-• Groups for collaboration
+• Groups for collaboration.

-• Career tools and job listings
+• Career tools and job listings.

 Pricing: Free (premium features available)